Lack of null-controllability for the fractional heat equation and related equations: Introduction

-We can generalize this theorem to higher dimensions, with $\Omega = \set R^k\times \set T^l$, but our method seems ineffective to treat the case where $\Omega$ is, say, an open subset of $\set R$.
-This may be because we are using the spectral definition of the fractional Laplacian, and our method might be adapted if we used a singular kernel definition of the fractional Laplacian.
+This Theorem still holds in higher dimension, with $\Omega = \set R^d\times \set T^{d'}$, but our method seems ineffective to treat the case where $\Omega$ is, say, an open subset of $\set R$.
+This may be because we are using the spectral definition of the fractional Laplacian, and our method might be adapted if instead we used a singular kernel definition of the fractional Laplacian.